Teknasyon-Teknoloji/desk360-livechat-ios-sdk/fastlane/README.md

 ```
 fastlane ios release
 ```
-Release a new version of LiveChat
+Release a new version of Desk360LiveChat
 ### ios increment
 ```
 fastlane ios increment